-Takeaways and DIY home kits have been our lifeline over lockdown, but now we are ready to have a proper sit-down, freshly made to order meal in a restaurant without the wind whipping in our faces, and this new Thai restaurant is one of our first port of calls.
+Takeaways and DIY home kits were our lifeline back in the days of lockdown, but you can’t beat a proper sit-down, freshly made to order meal in a restaurant without the wind whipping in our faces, and this Thai restaurant is one not to miss.

-London-born Rosa’s Thai Cafe opened on May 18 at the new Chamberlain Square development and it’s been so popular in London, they have fifteen sites in the Big Smoke alone, as well as sites in Manchester and Liverpool.
+London-born Rosa’s Thai Cafe joined the new Chamberlain Square development in May 2021 and it’s been so popular in London, they have fifteen sites in the Big Smoke alone, as well as sites in Manchester and Liverpool.
 Focused on delivering authentic Thai food using locally sourced ingredients, Rosa’s was founded by Thai-born Khao Kho – so if anyone knows homemade Thai meals, it’s this place.

 The food is designed for sharing, with a number of platters available to order as well as warm dishes such as curries, noodles and stir-fries for guests to dig in and try.
 The décor is homely and inviting, with wooden tables and neutral tones throughout complementing the vibrant dishes.